 In our family, all the guys carry pocket knives.
 It’s part of the 2nd Amendment, right?

 On the way out the door, you grab your wallet, keys, phone, and jackknife.

 I rarely use it, but no matter, it’s family tradition.
 My dad carries a knife, my brother carries, my brother-in-law carries, even my niece’s boyfriend lugs one around.
 I think it’s how she knows he’s the one (as well as you can know when you’re 17 anyway).

 There’s nothing better than a sharp pocket knife when you buy a toy entombed in one of those human-proof plastic clam shells, with the kid owner perched at your elbow shaking with anticipation.
 Or when you have one apple and two hungry kids and a wife.

 I think the knife also serves as a tenuous connection to my family’s coarse-hands heritage.
 My paternal grandparents ran a fruit farm, which is still in the family after hundreds of years of sweat and toil.
-My maternal grandfather went straight from 6th grade to the bluestone quarries of Ulster County, NY, eventually becoming so accomplished that he won a plum assignment: the cutting and engraving of Franklin D. Roosevelt’s memorial gravestone in Hyde Park.
+My maternal grandfather went straight from 6th grade to the bluestone quarries of Ulster County, NY, eventually becoming so accomplished that he won a plum assignment: the cutting of Franklin D. Roosevelt’s memorial gravestone in Hyde Park.